ngspipes/main/docs/Engine.md

 * the input data and resources assigned to the execution image (CPU (`-cpus`) and memory (`-mem`)).

-### Instructions to build NGS Pipes Engine from source code
+### Instructions to build NGS Pipes Engine for workstation from source code

 #### Requirements

-No specific tools must be installed to build the _NGSPipes engine_.
+No specific tools must be installed to build the _NGSPipes engine for workstation_.
 The code is available at git hub repository, which can be downloaded as a zip.

 The  source code repository can also be *cloned*.
 In the last case, the [git version control tool](https://git-scm.com/downloads) must be installed first.

 #### Build commands

-To build the _NGSPipes engine_ follow these steps:
+To build the _NGSPipes engine for workstation_ follow these steps:

 * Download the zip or clone the [git repo](https://github.com/ngspipes/main) to your working directory.
 The following command will build all the components -- [DSL](https://github.com/ngspipes/dsl/wiki), [Tools repository](https://github.com/ngspipes/tools/wiki) and the [Engine](https://github.com/ngspipes/engine/wiki) (both console and UI version).
    * `cd main`